brotatotes/bht-automation/bht gen 3/Matthew/Chapter 25/Matthew 25 44 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:53:03
+- Timestamp: 12-25-2023 20:32:07
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 79
+- BHT Word Count: 88
-- BHT Commentary Usage: 46.55%
+- BHT Commentary Usage: 52.31%
-- BHT Quality Score: 1.0998557913538187
+- BHT Quality Score: 1.238020865773887
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (65):
-	['are', 'as', 'be', 'belief', 'by', 'christ', 'christians', 'day', 'despised', 'disregard', 'esteemed', 'excuses', 'exposed', 'fail', 'find', 'for', 'from', 'heart', 'him', 'his', 'ignorance', 'in', 'is', 'lord', 'much', 'needy', 'neglect', 'nominal', 'not', 'of', 'on', 'own', 'plea', 'poor', 'pride', 'profess', 'punished', 'retribution', 'reveals', 'righteous', 'see', 'self', 'society', 'stems', 'that', 'the', 'their', 'these', 'they', 'those', 'to', 'towards', 'true', 'warns', 'who', 'will', 'worthless', 'yet']
+	['a', 'and', 'are', 'as', 'be', 'but', 'by', 'christ', 'christians', 'circumstances', 'continue', 'day', 'deceitful', 'despise', 'do', 'entertain', 'esteemed', 'excuses', 'fail', 'fancy', 'followers', 'good', 'had', 'have', 'him', 'his', 'however', 'ignorance', 'in', 'is', 'late', 'make', 'many', 'never', 'no', 'nominal', 'now', 'of', 'on', 'person', 'plea', 'poor', 'profession', 'realize', 'recognize', 'retribution', 'righteous', 'seen', 'self', 'such', 'that', 'the', 'their', 'these', 'they', 'thinking', 'those', 'thus', 'to', 'too', 'truly', 'use', 'vain', 'will', 'would']
 - ChatGPT injected words (significant words only) (31):
-	['belief', 'christ', 'christians', 'day', 'despised', 'disregard', 'esteemed', 'excuses', 'exposed', 'fail', 'find', 'heart', 'ignorance', 'lord', 'needy', 'neglect', 'nominal', 'plea', 'poor', 'pride', 'profess', 'punished', 'retribution', 'reveals', 'righteous', 'self', 'society', 'stems', 'true', 'warns', 'worthless']
+	['christ', 'christians', 'circumstances', 'continue', 'day', 'deceitful', 'despise', 'entertain', 'esteemed', 'excuses', 'fail', 'fancy', 'followers', 'good', 'ignorance', 'late', 'nominal', 'person', 'plea', 'poor', 'profession', 'realize', 'recognize', 'retribution', 'righteous', 'seen', 'self', 'thinking', 'truly', 'use', 'vain']

 ### Logs
-- Attempt 1 BHT: The passage highlights the self-righteous plea of ignorance from those who fail to recognize Christ in the needy.
-It warns that their deceitful fancy will be of no avail on the day of retribution.
-Their pride towards the poor stems from the belief that they will not be punished.
-Christ warns them that those despised by society are esteemed by Him as much as his own people.
-These individuals are nominal Christians who profess Christ as Lord but fail to actively demonstrate love and care for those in need.
-Their attempt to justify themselves will persist even on the day of judgment.
+- Attempt 1 BHT: The deceitful fancy of those who fail to see Christ in the person of His followers continues until the day of retribution.
+Their self-righteous plea of ignorance will be of no avail, for their vain excuses will not save them.
+The great cruelty of their pride towards the poor stems from their belief that they will not be punished for despising them.
+But they will one day feel, too late, the worth and importance of those they now despise, as Christ holds them in the same esteem as His own members.
+These nominal Christians have made a profession of Christ but have failed to truly see Him.
+Their attempt to justify themselves will persist, but the day of reckoning approaches.
-- 🔄 Matthew 25:44 (attempt 1, 103 words, 44.29% quotes quality score: 1.1374238076162388, V2 normalized quality score: 29.16, commentator tiers 1-3: 3.75%, 52.47%, 43.78%)
+- 🔄 Matthew 25:44 (attempt 1, 121 words, 44.16% quotes quality score: 1.0980018809650973, V2 normalized quality score: 27.85, commentator tiers 1-3: -1.56%, 53.64%, 47.93%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
+- Attempt 2 BHT: The self-righteous plea of ignorance is a deceitful fancy that many entertain, thinking they would do good to Christ had they seen Him.
+However, they fail to recognize Him in the person of His followers and thus continue to despise the poor.
+Their vain excuses will be of no use on the day of retribution, as they will realize, too late, that those they now despise are esteemed by Christ.
+These nominal Christians make a profession of Christ but have never truly seen Him in such circumstances.
+- 🔄 Matthew 25:44 (attempt 2, 88 words, 52.31% quotes quality score: 1.238020865773887, V2 normalized quality score: 32.51, commentator tiers 1-3: 0.29%, 54.49%, 45.22%)
+	- BHT WAS OVER 80 WORDS!
-- Attempt 2 BHT: The verse exposes the self-righteous plea of ignorance by those who fail to recognize Christ in the needy.
-Their deceitful fancy will be futile on the day of retribution when their cruelty towards the poor will be confronted.
-These nominal Christians claim to know and see Christ yet ignore their responsibility to provide for Him.
-They will attempt to justify themselves even on the day of judgment, but their neglect of the needy reveals their true heart.
+- Attempt 3 BHT: The deceitful fancy of those who fail to see Christ in His followers continues until the day of retribution.
+Their self-righteous plea of ignorance will be of no avail, for their vain excuses will not save them.
+The great cruelty of their pride towards the poor stems from their belief that they will not be punished for despising them.
+They are nominal Christians, who make a profession of Christ without truly seeing Him.
+But the day will come when their attempts to justify themselves will hold no power.
-- 🔄 Matthew 25:44 (attempt 2, 78 words, 41.82% quotes quality score: 1.1776436478764283, V2 normalized quality score: 30.5, commentator tiers 1-3: 2.38%, 53.24%, 44.39%)
+- 🔄 Matthew 25:44 (attempt 3, 89 words, 45.16% quotes quality score: 1.1157811532672044, V2 normalized quality score: 28.44, commentator tiers 1-3: -1.48%, 54.45%, 47.02%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 3 BHT: The self-righteous plea of ignorance is exposed as those who fail to see Christ in the needy will find their excuses worthless on the day of retribution.
-Their pride towards the poor stems from the belief that they will not be punished for their disregard.
-Christ warns that those despised by society are esteemed by Him as much as His own.
-These nominal Christians profess Christ as Lord, yet their neglect of the needy reveals their true heart.
-- 🔄 Matthew 25:44 (attempt 3, 79 words, 46.55% quotes quality score: 1.0998557913538187, V2 normalized quality score: 27.91, commentator tiers 1-3: 0.54%, 50.72%, 48.74%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The verse sheds light on the self-righteous plea of ignorance by those who fail to recognize Christ in the needy.
-Their deceitful fancy will be of no avail on the day of retribution.
-Their cruelty towards the poor stems from the belief that they will not be punished.
-They claim to know and see Christ but neglect to provide for Him.
-These nominal Christians will attempt to justify themselves even on the day of judgment, but their neglect of the needy reveals their true heart.
+- Attempt 4 BHT: The deceitful fancy of those who fail to see Christ in His followers persists until the day of retribution.
+Their self-righteous plea of ignorance will be worthless, as their vain excuses hold no meaning.
+Their prideful cruelty towards the poor stems from their belief that they will not be held accountable for despising them.
+These nominal Christians make a profession of Christ, yet they do not truly see Him.
+However, their attempts to justify themselves will be rendered futile on the approaching day of reckoning.
-- 🔄 Matthew 25:44 (attempt 4, 86 words, 43.1% quotes quality score: 1.1574731740427353, V2 normalized quality score: 29.83, commentator tiers 1-3: 3.23%, 53.79%, 42.97%)
+- 🔄 Matthew 25:44 (attempt 4, 86 words, 46.15% quotes quality score: 1.133711686063454, V2 normalized quality score: 29.04, commentator tiers 1-3: 2.29%, 53.09%, 44.62%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: The self-righteous plea of ignorance is exposed as those who fail to see Christ in the needy will find their excuses worthless on the day of retribution.
-Their pride towards the poor stems from the belief that they will not be punished.
-Christ warns that those despised are esteemed by Him as much as His own.
-These nominal Christians profess Christ as Lord yet neglect the needy, revealing their true heart.
-They will attempt to justify themselves on judgment day, but their neglect speaks volumes.
+- Attempt 5 BHT: The deceitful fancy of those who fail to see Christ in His followers continues until the day of retribution.
+Their self-righteous plea of ignorance will be of no avail; their vain excuses hold no power.
+Their prideful cruelty towards the poor comes from their belief they won't be punished for despising them.
+These nominal Christians profess Christ, but don't truly see Him.
+Yet, their attempts to justify themselves persist.
+However, the day is approaching when their pleas will hold no weight.
-- 🔄 Matthew 25:44 (attempt 5, 86 words, 45.16% quotes quality score: 1.0941861491422777, V2 normalized quality score: 27.73, commentator tiers 1-3: -0.31%, 52.08%, 48.22%)
+- 🔄 Matthew 25:44 (attempt 5, 84 words, 41.27% quotes quality score: 1.0183530160725707, V2 normalized quality score: 25.2, commentator tiers 1-3: -0.84%, 53.95%, 46.89%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 25:44 bht prompt v0.8 (79 words, 46.55% quotes)
+- ✅ Matthew 25:44 bht prompt v0.8 (88 words, 52.31% quotes)
-- quality score: 1.0998557913538187, V2 normalized quality score: 27.91, commentator tiers 1-3: 0.54%, 50.72%, 48.74%)
+- quality score: 1.238020865773887, V2 normalized quality score: 32.51, commentator tiers 1-3: 0.29%, 54.49%, 45.22%)